Albonycal/blog.albony.xyz/content/posts/living-offgrid.md

 ![image_2024-06-14T09-01-16Z.png](/image_2024-06-14T09-01-16Z.png)
 ![image_2024-06-14T08-52-58Z.png](/image_2024-06-14T08-52-58Z.png)

 Perhaps I'll buy a new farm someday.
+And build a house there to experience this thrill everyday.
+I say this, but I am aware that the thrill will probably die when I get used to it.

+Anyway thanks for reading the random things I write about.

+~ Shrirang Kahale